-PointsBet sportsbook offers Pennsylvania sports bettors both the opportunity to place traditional sports bets, or to try out its exclusive PointsBetting wagering system.
-Sign up with PointsBet today and use the PointsBet PA promo code BETBONUS.
-Doing so will get you two risk-free bets worth a maximum of $250.
+PointsBet sportsbook offers Pennsylvania sports bettors the opportunity to place traditional sports bets, or to try out its exclusive PointsBetting wagering system.
+Sign up with PointsBet today and get five second-chance bets worth a maximum of $250.
 You do not need to enter a PointsBet Pennsylvania promo code.

 Along with a new and distinctive way to bet, the sportsbook also offers one of the most responsive apps in the industry and a super speedy desktop site.
 This page covers the promotions you can find at PointsBet, how to sign up, and what you can expect from the sportsbook app, along with information on the bets you’ll be able to place and options you’ll have for managing your money.

 We’ll start with the sportsbook’s welcome offer for new customers.
-Read on for more details about how you can try out PointsBet Sportsbook with up to $2,000 in risk-free bets.
+Read on for more details about how you can try out PointsBet Sportsbook with up to $250 in second-chance bets.

 You do not need a PointsBet bonus code to claim the $1,000 welcome bonus in September.
 After creating your new account, you’ll receive one second-chance bet daily for ten days.
 If any or all qualifying bets lose, PointsBet will refund you with a single-use bonus bet.